 For the sat nav: EX33 1LB

-Parking: There is a pay and display car park right by the beach
+Parking: There is a pay and display car park right by the beach.

-Accessibility: There are steps and a ramp, so the beach is easily accessible for all abilities
+Accessibility: There are steps and a ramp, so the beach is easily accessible for all abilities.

 Facilities: There is café right by the slipway which also sells beach goodies, public toilets are available for the humans and there are dog bins for the four-legged visitors’ mess!

 About: Just along from its more famous neighbouring beach at Croyde, Putsborough boasts golden sands and is a firm favourite for families in the area.
-The café offers delicious food for the humans, and there’s lots of coves to discover together when the tide is out.
+The café offers delicious food for humans, and there are lots of coves to discover together when the tide is out.
 If you’re feeling like you’ve had enough of sea-splashing fun, take a stroll on the South West Coast Path, when Croyde is one way and Woolacombe is the other.

 Location: Across the water from Appledore, close to Bideford